9elt/darknet-diaries-alt/README.md

 # darknet-diaries-alt
-Alternative front end for darknet diaries podcast website
+An auto scraping front end for darknet diaries podcast